dasb28/python-kt/README.md

 ## Practice

 1. Write a program which takes 3 number from user and print them in ascending order.
-(Don't use any inbuilt method) Ex.
+(Don't use any inbuilt method).

+Example
 ```python
 # input

 input1 = 2
 input2 = 1
 input3 = 7